Zilliqa/dev-portal/zq2/docs/nodes/validatormonitoring.md

 ---
-id: nodes/nodemonitoring
+id: nodes/validatormonitoring
-title: Node Monitoring
+title: Validator Monitoring
   - Node
+  - Validator
   - Monitor
-description: Node Monitoring
+description: Validator Monitoring
 ---

-# Running Network Monitoring Dashboard with Docker
+# Listing in the Network Monitoring Dashboard

 ## Overview

-This guide explains how to run the Zilliqa network monitoring dashboard using Docker.
-The provided command allows you to configure various environment variables to suit your deployment needs.
+This guide explains how to run the Docker container that integrates your node in the public network monitoring dashboard `https://stats.zq2-prototestnet.zilliqa.com/` or `https://stats.zq2-protomainnet.zilliqa.com/`.

 ## Prerequisites
 * Docker installed on your system